 is one of the tallest members of this large genus, reaching heights of up to 7 feet, in California; plants further east are just a little shorter.
 The upwards-pointing leaves are also quite long, lined by regular teeth, and covered by very fine, short hairs.
 Flowerheads (2 to 3 inches in diameter) are composed of four yellow to orange petals, notched at the tip and sometimes with gaps between the edges, above four thinner green sepals, similar in length.
-Like all members of this genus, the flower center contains 8 stamens, with flat anthers attached at their middle, and a four-chambered ovary.
+Like all members of this genus, the flower center contains eight stamens, with flat anthers attached at their middle, and a four-lobed stigma.
 Buds and stems have a covering of relatively long hairs.
 This is an easily spotted species; plants produce several stems growing close together, and foliage is abundant.